blsingh/Text-Mining/README.md

 # Text-Mining Capstone for Data Science Specialization from John Hopkin via Coursera
 N-grams model with markov assumptions.
-A model is trained on the given data after cleaning the coupus, a frequency matrix is created and N-gram model with markov assumptions is used to predict last work in my app.
+A model is trained on the given data after cleaning the corpus, a frequency matrix is created and N-gram model with markov assumptions is used to predict last work in my app.

-All the code for the project is in the [RR.R](https://github.com/blsingh/Text-prediction-Application/blob/master/RR.R) file, below is brief explanation for the fuction that generates the last word in Shiny ap
+All the code for the project is in the [RR.R](https://github.com/blsingh/Text-prediction-Application/blob/master/RR.R) file, below is brief explanation for the fuction that generates the last word in Shiny app.

 [Here you will find the Shiny app](https://bhael.shinyapps.io/Ngrams/) that runs on the trained model.